resir014/resir014.xyz/src/content/posts/article/2017-07-16-the-internet-censorship-five-stages-of-grief/index.md

 ---
 category: article
 layout: post
-title: "The internet censorship five stages of grief"
+title: 'The internet censorship five stages of grief'
 subtitle: "A go-to guide on how to mentally cope with your favourite website/app being blocked/censored by your country's government."
 header_image: 2017-07-16_18-52-03.png
 syndication: